richardwaters9049/pen-test-lab/README.md

 Here is a list of potential improvements for the project:

 - [ ] Add more services (e.g., Wireshark, Burp Suite, etc.)
-- [ ] Improve documentation and user experience
+- [ ] Improve documentation and user experience.
-- [ ] Add more detailed instructions for setting up the environment
 - [ ] Firewall Integration: Implement a firewall to enhance security.
 - [ ] Network Segmentation: Divide the environment into separate networks for better isolation.
 - [ ] Logging and Monitoring: Implement logging and monitoring tools to track activity and detect anomalies.